dukechronicle/chronjs/README.md

     $ export CHRONICLE_PORT=80

-If this is the production version of the site, you must specify this so that production specific settings are used (ex: aserje caching / bundling, cron jobs, off site logging)
+If this is the production version of the site, you must specify this so that production specific settings are used (ex: aserje caching / bundling, cron jobs, off site logging).
+If this is not meant to be the production version of the site, you should skip this.

     $ export NODE_ENV=production

-In addition, for production off site logging to work, you must specify some Loggly parameters
+In addition, for production off site logging to work, you must specify some Loggly parameters.
+If this is not meant to be the production version of the site, or you do not want off site logging, you should skip this.

     $ export CHRONICLE_LOGGLY_SUBDOMAIN=thechronicle